JeromeFranco/TrafficViolationMngt/README.md

 1. Open file explorer and go to a folder where you want to download the code.
 2. Press ``alt + D``, type ``cmd`` and hit `` Enter ``.
 This will open a comand prompt inside that folder.
-3. Clone this repo using `git clone https://github.com/JeromeFranco/TrafficViolationMngt.git`.
+3. Download the source code using `git clone https://github.com/JeromeFranco/TrafficViolationMngt.git`.
-4. Move to the appropriate directory: `cd TrafficViolationMngt`.<br />
+4. Open the folder of the source code using ``cd TrafficViolationMngt``.<br />
 5. Run `npm i` in order to install dependencies.<br />
 6. Run the command below to configure Packager IP Address:
 ```